CYCU-AIoT-System-Lab/CYCU-LaTeX-Template/README.md

 ## Entry Point

-[./latex-template](./latex-template) follows the same pipeline.
-The main PDF file `main.pdf` is created with the main entry point `main.tex`.
+In [./latex-template](./latex-template), the main PDF file `main.pdf` is created with the main entry point `main.tex`.
 In order to add book spine on the cover page, the second entry point `main2.tex` is used to generate `main2.pdf`.
 However, the `main2.pdf` does not have any of the hyperlink originally presented in `main.pdf` with this approach.

 ## Environment and Compilation